 Dr. Gleitman received her BA in literature from Antioch College in 1952 and her PhD in linguistics in 1967 from the University of Pennsylvania.
 Following three years as an assistant professor of linguistics at Swarthmore College, she became a professor in the department of psychology at the University of Pennsylvania.
 She has remained at the University of Pennsylvania since that time, with several visiting professorships at other universities.
-In 1979 she was named Steven and Marcia Roth Professor of Psychology.
+In 1990 she was named Steven L. and Marsha P. Roth Professor of Psychology and held the position until 1994.
 She is currently a visiting professor at Rutgers University.

 Dr. Gleitman expresses appreciation to two important mentors during her graduate school career, Z. S. Harris and Henry Hoenigswald.
 She particularly credits two individuals who contributed to her intellectual themes and approaches: her husband and frequent collaborator, Henry Gleitman, and Noam Chomsky, whose linguistic and psycholinguistic theories were the foundation on which much of her research builds.